jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 Apologies to the religious folk insulted by my characterization that Bitcoin is a religion -- I understand why you wouldn't want to be associated with a bunch of zealots who strongly believe in an abstract story with poorly documented origins.
 Nevertheless, the similarities are just too hard to ignore.
-- You have the sacred text: the Satoshi white paper
+- __There is the sacred text:__ the Satoshi white paper
-- The idolatry: BTC/USD
+- __The idolatry:__ BTC/USD
-- The sacraments: Laser eyes on avi; diamond hands,
+- __The sacraments:__ Laser eyes on avi; diamond hands,
-- The parables: The betrayal of ~~Judas~~ Elon
+- __The parables:__ The betrayal of ~~Judas~~ Elon
--  Holy days of observance: Bitcoin Pizza Day
+-  __Holy days of observance:__ Bitcoin Pizza Day
--  The preaching clergy spreading the gospel: Saylor, Pomp, Wood, to name a few.
+-  __The preaching clergy spreading the gospel:__ Saylor, Pomp, Wood, to name a few.

 These high priests evangelize to the unconverted how a devout commitment to Bitcoin is the only true salvation from the evils of "The Fed".
-They are the torchbearers who shed light on how a asserted digital gold is superior to real gold (or anyother store of value) due to its ~~artificial~~ divine scarcity.
+They are the torchbearers who shed light on how the asserted digital gold is superior to real gold (or anyother store of value) due to its ~~artificial~~ divine scarcity.

 To join the ~~cult~~ religion is not as simple as buying BTC on Coinbase.
 One must follow the strict dogma to be considered a member of the faith.
 The first rule is to recognize and accept Bitcoin as a monotheistic religion.